Microsoft Entra certificate-based authentication on Android devices

 • If the user has certificates both on the android device and YubiKey, then if the YubiKey is plugged in before user clicks Use Certificate or smart card, the user will be shown the certificates in the YubiKey.

-• If the YubiKey is not plugged in before user clicks Use Certificate or smart card, the user will be shown all the certificates on the device.
-The user can Cancel the certificate picker, plug in the YubiKey, and restart the CBA process with YubiKey.
+• If the YubiKey is not plugged in before user clicks Use Certificate or smart card, the user will be asked to select between certificates on device or physical smart card.
+If the user chooses Certificate on device, the user will be shown the certificates on the device.
+If the user chooses Certificates on physical smart card, plug in or hold the YubiKey to the back, and the user will be shown the certificates in the YubiKey.

 My YubiKey is locked after incorrectly typing PIN three times.
 How do I fix it?